elyra-ai/elyra/docs/source/user_guide/best-practices-file-based-nodes.md

 ### Environment variables

 You can customize notebooks/scripts by setting environment variables in the pipeline node.
-Environment variable values are not shared across nodes belonging to the same pipeline.
+Environment variable values can be set on an individual node and/or defined as pipeline default values and shared across nodes belonging to the same pipeline.
+The example below shows the environment variables for a particular pipeline node as shown in that node's properties tab.
+The first three entries are environment variable/value pairs that only apply to this node.
+The fourth and fifth entries are pipeline default environment variable/value pairs and cannot be edited from the node properties tab.
+A default value can be overridden for a particular node by redefining its variable/value pair in the node properties, as shown here with the `threshold` variable.

 ![Define environment variables](../images/user_guide/best-practices-file-based-nodes/vpe-node-env-vars.png)